RHInception/re-docs/rerest.rst

 RE-REST
 -------
 Simple REST Api for the Release Engine.
+By design RE-REST is the only way to interact with the Release Engine.

 Configuration